 Third Party Vendor

-Your second option to book shore excursions is a third party vendor.
+Your second option to book shore excursions is a third-party vendor.
 Several sites now exist that allow you to purchase shore excursions outside of the cruise lines, such as Viator or Shore Excursions Group.
 These companies usually offer similar tours at often discounted rates.
 The other benefit is that these tours are sometimes limited to smaller groups as opposed to the large tour buses that cruise lines often use.

 If you are looking for a beach break, Resort for a Day is another great option that offers day passes to popular resort hotels.

-These third party operators will also often guarantee that you will not miss your ship or pay for travel arrangements to get you to the next port of call in the unlikely event that you do.
+These third-party operators will also often guarantee that you will not miss your ship or pay for travel arrangements to get you to the next port of call in the unlikely event that you do.
 They will usually also refund your money if your ship misses the port of call for any reason.

 Local Tour Operator

 Lastly, you could opt to book a cruise excursion directly with a local tour operator.
 Given the wealth of online information, it is pretty easy to find local companies that come highly recommended from other cruisers.
-During our recent trip to the ABC islands, we booked all of our tours with local vendors and had an excellent experience with each one.
+During a trip to the ABC islands, we booked all of our tours with local vendors and had an excellent experience with each one.

-However, you will not have any protection from the cruise company or the third party vendor with this route.
+However, you will not have any protection from the cruise company or the third-party vendor with this route.
 Each tour operator has his/her own policies when it comes to cancellations, payment methods, and guarantees on getting you back to the ship on time.
 So, do be sure to find out all the details before booking.

 Pricing can also vary.
 Some of these operators offer more unique experiences at lower costs.
 Not all direct bookings will save you money though.
 If the tour promises unique access or small group/private tours, they will likely be pricey.
 However, the ability to customize the experience might be worth the cost to some.